MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/configure-advanced-data-security.md

 ## Prerequisites

-* Your SQL Server instance is onboarded to Arc-enabled SQL Server.
-Follow these the instructions to [onboard your SQL Server instance to  Arc-enabled SQL Server](connect.md).
+* Your Windows-based SQL Server instance is connected to Azure Arc.
+Follow the instructions to [onboard your SQL Server instance to  Arc-enabled SQL Server](connect.md).

+   > [!NOTE]
+   > Azure Defender currently limited to SQL Server running on Windows machines.

 * Your user account is assigned one of the [Security Center Roles (RBAC)](/azure/security-center/security-center-permissions)

 ## Create a Log Analytics workspace